 Benefits of Traditional Braces

 These days, there are many orthodontic options, such as Invisalign, and sometimes braces may not be the right option for you.
-However, there are still many ways that traditional braces might benefit you.
-Traditional braces:
+However, there are still many ways that traditional ones might benefit you.
+They:

 - Can be used in all cases